 Rosedown gardens were the province of Martha Turnbull throughout her life.
 The Turnbulls’ honeymoon in Europe included great formal gardens of France and Italy, an influence seen in Martha's activities at Rosedown.
 The gardens grew out from the house over a span of many decades, to cover approximately 28 acres.
 In the 19th century, Rosedown was one of the few privately maintained formal gardens in the United States.

-The tour provides a wonderful opportunity to visit beautiful and unique private and public gardens in the parish of West Feliciana and the town of St. Francisville, La.. for more information please visit www.stfrancisvillespringstroll.org
+The tour provides a wonderful opportunity to visit 5 beautiful and unique private gardens in Louisiana’s East and West Feliciana Parishes. twww.stfrancisvillespringstroll.org

 Louisiana West Feliciana Parish Tourist Commission, Email Us 1 (800) 789-4221